experimaestro/experimaestro-cpp/docs/index.md

 !!! info "Main concepts"
     The main concepts of experimaestro are

     * All messages between tasks are **JSON** objects.
-This is described in [this document](json.md).
+This is described in [this document](manager/json.md).
-    * Tasks are the unit on which experiments are built, and correspond roughly to either the execution of a long process, or to a configuration task.
+    * Types and tasks are the unit on which experiments are built, and correspond roughly to either the execution of a long process, or to a configuration.
 Tasks can be composed in various ways to allow a compact representation of experimental plans.
-Tasks are described further [this document](tasks.md)
+Tasks are described further [this document](manager/definitions.md)
     * Computational resources, named `connectors`, define a set of computers - how can a file be stored, how can a command line be executed.
-More information can be found in this [document](../scheduler/connectors.md).
+More information can be found in this [document](scheduler/connectors.md).